 Rev. Meghan Cefalu was UUCM’s first settled minister, staying until December 2013.
 During that time the congregation grew steadily, not only in numbers but in spiritual depth and in outreach to the wider community.
 There were many significant developments.
 It created a Covenant of Right Relations as the basis upon which members undertook to treat each other with respect and open-hearted honesty, and became a Green Sanctuary, committed to living in harmony with the Earth.
 It continued to strengthen its financial base, thanks to the hard work and generosity of its members.
 The mortgage on the building will be paid in full in 2020, and cash reserves are invested in environmentally friendly stocks.
 As the congregation grew, it funded a Director of Religious Education, supported the UUA credentialing process of its Music Director, hired a custodian, and funded a part-time office administrator.
 Rev. Meghan Cefalu left in December 2013 after seven years for a new ministry in Massachusetts.
 Rev. Denis Letourneau Paul led services at UUCM from January until June of 2014.
 From September 2014 to June 2016, UUCM was served by interim minister Rev. David Usher from London, England.
 In January 2015, the congregation added an additional Sunday service to accommodate the growing numbers attending, and membership grew to almost 150.
 On May 8, 2016, UUCM called its current settled minister, the Rev. Kevin Tarsa, whose ministry with UUCM began August 1, 2016.

-The congregation continues to be a Welcoming Congregation, intentional in its inclusiveness of people of all sexual orientations and gender identities, hosts many Social Justice programs, and seeks to be a leader in the community in Black Lives Matter.
+The congregation seeks to keep widening its circle of welcome and concern, including people of all sexual orientations and gender identities, continues to hosts active Social Justice programs, supports the agency and well-being of the Nisenan people on whose ancestral lands the congregation meets, and seeks to be a leader in the community in support of Black Lives and the lives of people of color.